cuspaceflight/slack-parrotbot/README.md

-# Slack parrotbot
+# Async ParrotBot
-A collection of slack tools used on the CUSF workspace
+An asynchronous rewrite of CUSF slack tools, which will eventually support multiple tools.

 ## Parrotmaker
 <pre>